suzannepk/slurm_HPCC/README.md

 We will modify a simple batch script now to give you practice.
 Note in the simple script we will be running from, and writing to, the same directory that we submit the batch script from, so we will not need to have lines 9, 10 and 12, but those will be useful for you if you ever need to target your codes' reads and writes to the parallel filesystem’s directories in the future.

-Open the batch script with Vi (or your favored text editor).
+Open the batch script with vi (or your favored text editor).
 To use Vi do the following:

 ```
 vi submit.sl